ted-spence-avalara/developer-dot/communications/dev-guide/reference/calc-taxes-request.md

 {% endhighlight %}

 <h4 id="note">Note</h4>
-Although the <code>CalcTaxes</code> request gives the user the flexibility to input Override/Safe Harbor Override information for each transaction, we recommend utilizing a Client Profile with a custom Override file applied.
+Although the <code>CalcTaxes</code> request gives the user the flexibility to input Override/Safe Harbor Override information for each transaction, we recommend using a <a href="/communications/dev-guide/customizing-transactions/client-profiles/">Client Profile</a> with a custom override file applied.
 This results in better performance from the Tax Engine because your override settings are cached <i>before</i> tax calculation begins.

 <ul class="pager">
   <li class="next"><a href="/communications/dev-guide/reference/company-data/">Next<i class="glyphicon glyphicon-chevron-right"></i></a></li>